 The plight of Charlie Gard attracted worldwide attention as a result of the legal fight that pitched his desperate parents against the medical profession.
 But at the heart of it all is an 11-month-old baby who has spent his entire young life in a hospital bed.
 This is how his story unfolded.

-Charlie has an exceptionally rare genetic condition called encephalomyopathic mitochondrial DNA depletion syndrome (MDDS).
+Charlie was born on 4 August 2016 with an exceptionally rare genetic condition called encephalomyopathic mitochondrial DNA depletion syndrome (MDDS).

 Although he appeared perfectly healthy when he was born, his health soon began to deteriorate.

 Great Ormond Street Hospital (GOSH) said the moment Charlie was diagnosed, his prognosis was bleak.

 Charlie now has severe brain damage and cannot open his eyes or move his arms or legs.
 His condition also means he is unable to breathe unaided, which is why he needs to be on a ventilator.

 His heart, liver and kidneys are also affected, and his doctors say it is not clear if he feels pain.

 Why did his parents want to go to the US?